 Trustee Real Estate Financial Legal Property Development Investment Retail Industry

-Mitchell Goldhar x x х х x х
+Mitchell Goldhar x x x X x Х

-Janet Bannister x x x
+Janet Bannister x x х

-Garry Foster x x x x
+Garry Foster x X x х

-Gregory Howard x x x x
+Gregory Howard x x x X

-Sylvie Lachance x X x х x x
+Sylvie Lachance x x x X x х

-Jamie McVicar x X x х
+Jamie McVicar x x x X

-Sharm Powell x X x x
+Sharm Powell x x x x

 Michael Young x X x

 With respect to recommending candidates who are subject to election to the Board, the Corporate Governance and Compensation Committee initially determines the preferred traits, skills and experience of potential candidates.
 All Trustees and members of management are encouraged to propose candidates to the Corporate Governance and Compensation Committee through their business networks and contacts, with the Corporate Governance and Compensation Committee reviewing and considering all prospects against the identified criteria.
 All candidates subject to election by Unitholders are vetted by the full committee and selected based on majority vote, which selections are then recommended to the full Board for approval, where the majority of the Trustees are independent.
-A quorum for the transaction of business of the Corporate Governance and Compensation Committee is two and the Corporate Governance and Compensation Committee must be composed of a minimum of three Trustees, meaning that the member of the Corporate Governance and Compensation Committee appointed by the MG Entities (if any) does not have a veto in the case of nominating new Trustees.
+A quorum for the transaction of business of the Corporate Governance and Compensation Committee is two and the Corporate Governance and Compensation Committee is two and the that the member of the Corporate Governance and Compensation Committee appointed by the MG Entities (if any) does not have a veto in the case of nominating new Trustees.
+As of March 31, 2023, Mr. Howard resigned from the Corporate Governance and Compensation Committee and was replaced thereon by Ms. Bannister so that such committee is now composed wholly of Trustees who are considered independent.